-By Daniel Lanyon on 11th October 2018
+By Daniel Lanyon on Thursday 11 October 2018

-Research conducted by AltFi has found that investors have been rewarded for holding exposure to lending originated from peer-to-peer platforms.
+Exclusive research conducted by AltFi has found that investors have been rewarded for holding exposure to lending originated from peer-to-peer platforms.

-A handy explainer of the index:
+A handy explainer of the methodology from Brismo, which power the index:

-“[It] measures the returns available from tech enabled lending in the UK.
+“[It] measures the returns available from tech-enabled lending in the UK.
 Index values are published as an annualised return, measuring what an equal time-weighted exposure to every loan originated by the participating platforms would have generated over the preceding 12 month period.
 The return has been calculated after fees and is expressed net of losses.
-Index calculations are based on loan level data from: Funding Circle, Market Invoice, RateSetter, and Zopa.”
+Index calculations are based on loan-level data from: Funding Circle, Market Invoice, RateSetter, and Zopa.”

 Taking the figure of 18.92 per cent and comparing it with the net returns - capital appreciation plus income payouts after fees - for mainstream bond and direct property funds in the Investment Association's universe it is clear P2P has performed strongly for investors in the vast majority of cases.

 There are 214 bonds funds within the IA’s universe across the IA Sterling Strategic Bond, IA Sterling Corporate Bond, IA Sterling High Yield and IA UK Gilts sectors with comparable track records.

 Data from FE Analytics show that to make it into the top decile of funds within this pool of 228 funds a portfolio would need a return of more than 18.91 per cent.

 According to Brismo, UK P2P lenders originated just over £1.1bn of loans in H1 2015.
-In the intervening three years the market has nearly tripled.
+In the intervening three years, the market has nearly tripled.
 In H1 2018 they have originated over £3bn.

 P2P lending has outperformed many well known and large funds over this period including the £23bn M&G Optimal Income fund which returned just 12.26 per cent over the period.